tuananh/camaro/README.md

 * if a path start with `#`, that means it's a constant.
 E.g: `#1234` will return `1234`
 * if a path is empty, return blank
-* Some string manipulation functions which are not availble in XPath 1.0 such as `lower-case`, `upper-case`, `title-case`, `camel-case`, `snake-case` and `string-join`.
+* Some string manipulation functions which are not availble in XPath 1.0 such as `lower-case`, `upper-case`, `title-case`, `camel-case`, `snake-case`, `string-join` or `raw`.
 Eventually, I'm hoping to add all XPath 2.0 functions but these are all that I need for now.
 PRs welcome.

 The rest are pretty much vanilla XPath 1.0.

 For complete API documentation, please see [API.md](API.md)

+Additional examples can be found in the examples folder at https://github.com/tuananh/camaro/tree/develop/examples.

 ```js
 const { transform, prettyPrint } = require('camaro')